Language Specification

 }

-impl can also be used to attach functions used for associated function calls.
+impl can also be used to attach functions used for associated function calls (no self).

 impl Player {